Configuration¶

 Any keys omitted in your custom file fall back to the defaults shown in the sections below, so you can keep overrides concise.

-Results are saved under results/{name}/, allowing multiple scenarios coming from different configuration files to coexist.
+By default, results are saved under results/{name}/, allowing multiple scenarios coming from different configuration files to coexist.
+This root (and roots for processing, logs, and benchmarks) can be overridden via paths in the config.

 To build and solve the model based on the above example configuration, you would run the following: